-Which is a question we should all ask.
-Wouldn’t it be in our best interest to welcome the business side instead of deny it?
-Art is subjective, it can be anything, but Corman has proved to us that this artform always functions in accordance with entertainment value.
+Which is a question we should all ask?
+Wouldn’t it be in our best interest to welcome the business side instead of denying it?
+Art is subjective, it can be anything, but Corman has proved to us that this art form always functions in accordance with entertainment value.

 Film can be whatever you want it to be despite your limitations.

 It’s what puts asses in seats is sheer will and confidence of the film you made.
 The conviction comes off on-screen and you will be surprised at your audience’s reaction.

 The lesson is not that you have to make campy films but if people want to watch a half-shark/half-octopus monster then we can know that there is an audience for everything.

 It’s clear that in the greater motion picture industry, art and business are crucial inseparable elements and nowhere is that more apparent than in the life of Roger Corman.

 Check out the trailer for Roger Corman’s Documentary “Corman’s World“.

 CORMAN’S WORLD: EXPLOITS OF A HOLLYWOOD REBELis a tantalizing and star-studded tribute to Roger Corman, Hollywood’s most prolific writer-director-producer, and seminal influencing force in modern moviemaking over the last 60 years.